scipp/scipp/docs/reference/developer/releasing-scipp.rst

 2. Run ``tools/release/prepare-release.py`` *after* inserting new entries to the version number and link target arrays.
    This creates a new entry in the version select menu and a new section with subsections in the release notes.

-3. Committing and merge the changes on GitHub.
+3. Commit and merge the changes on GitHub.

 4. Create a release in GitHub.
-   This triggers workflows to create conda packages and wheel.
+   This triggers workflows to create conda packages and wheels.
    They are automatically uploaded to conda-forge and PyPI, respectively.